bugsbugsbux/notes-on-nix/notes-on-nix.md

 Standard).
-To still be able to run software which depends on FHS being followed, there is `nixpkgs.buildFHSEnv`, which uses linux namespaces to create an isolated, unprivileged root filesystem using the host's nix-store, which is destroyed again after all child processes exit.
+To still be able to run software which depends on FHS being followed, there is `nixpkgs.buildFHSEnv`, which uses linux namespaces to create an isolated, unprivileged root filesystem using the host's nix-store, that is destroyed again after all child processes exit.
 Note that this provides no security relevant separation from the host!

 See: <https://nixos.org/manual/nixpkgs/stable/#sec-fhs-environments>